19 Places to Visit in July That Are Actually Worth It (USA)

 Rhode Island is one of the best places to visit in July in the United States in New England

-It’s a tiny island located just a short ferry ride from the mainland with lighthouses, sandy beaches and a laid back coastal vibe without the overwhelming crowds.
+It’s a tiny island located just a short ferry ride from the mainland with lighthouses, sandy beaches and a laid back coastal vibe, where you get all the charm of Nantucket or Martha’s Vineyard without the overwhelming crowds or sky high prices.

 All hotel options on Block Island